elastic/kibana/x-pack/build_chromium/README.md

 with "early EOF" errors, the instance could be low on memory or disk space.

 ## Getting the Commit Hash
-If you need to bump the version of Puppeteer, you need to get a new git commit hash for Chromium.
+If you need to bump the version of Puppeteer, you need to get a new git commit hash for Chromium that corresponds to the Puppeteer version.
 ```
 node x-pack/dev-tools/chromium_version.js [PuppeteerVersion]
 ```

-The `.chromium-commit` file has the commit hash for the current Chromium build in Kibana.
-When bumping the Puppeteer version, make sure you also update this file so an automated build process (coming soon!) will find it.
+When bumping the Puppeteer version, make sure you also update the `.chromium-commit` file with the commit hash for the current Chromium build, so we'll be able to construct a build pipeline for each OS (coming soon!).

 ## Build args